simpsonlab/preqclr/docs/source/introduction.rst

 What is preqc-lr?
 ====================================
 With the emergence of new long read sequencing technology such as Pacbio Single Molecule, Real-Time (SMRT) Sequencing technology and Oxford Nanopore Technologies (ONT), there is a need for a method that assesses sequencing quality prior to analyses.
-With preqc-lr we ena ble users to visualize metrics of quality.
+Prior to genome assembly, preqc-lr can be used to infer quality statistics without alignment to a reference genome.

 There are two components to preqc-lr: